jmersonuo/jmersonuo.github.io/Activities/SoundAltTextAndFonts.md

 ### IV.
 Embed a YouTube video player in popup 1

-To embed a YouTube Video, we can add an iframe to the HTML content of `popup1_content`.
+To embed a YouTube Video, we can add an iframe to the HTML content of a popup by adding it within the popup's HTML content.
+To do so, we create a string that contains html into the variable `popup1_content`.
 To help keep our code organized we can concatenate or "join together" multiple text strings.
 We will use `+=` to append more html text to the end of the existing variable.

+Quick lesson on string concatenation:
 We can concatenate strings with a plus sign:
    ```javascript
    // the long way